 Don’t be scared.
 Be motivated.
 Competition makes us better.

 Let’s arm our children with the skills and knowledge necessary to compete against racing technology.
-A proven pathway to that end is a two- or four-year college degree with minimal debt, providing skills and financial freedom.
+Research shows us that there are three proven pathways to that end: a two-year college degree, a four-year college degree with minimal debt, or certification in a trade.

 As educators, parents, and students, let’s all champion this goal—turning our youngest generation into two- and four-year college graduates with minimal debt.
-Good grades, test scores, and college counseling will help.
-But embracing this goal and explaining it regularly to them will help instill the motivation necessary to accomplish it.
+Good grades, test scores, and college counseling will really help their chances.
+But embracing this goal and explaining it regularly to them will help instill the motivation necessary to get there.